madhu-1999/Interviews/AWS/IAM.md

 ```
 ## Permission Policies
 + Defines the actions that are allowed or denied when role is assumed.
 Same as [[#Policy]].
-##
+## Things to note
 >[!example]
 >Suppose you have an application running on an EC2 instance that needs to read from an S3 bucket.
-Instead of storing access keys on the instance, you can create an IAM role with a policy that allows reading from S3.
-You then attach this role to your EC2 instance.
+>Instead of storing access keys on the instance, you can create an IAM role with a policy that allows reading from S3.
+>You then attach this role to your EC2 instance.
 When the instance runs, it assumes the role and gets temporary credentials to access the S3 bucket.

+> [!note]
+> Under the hood, an IAM role is attached to an EC2 instance profile if it is created for an EC2 instance.
+> When we create an EC2 instance and attach a IAM role to it, actually we are attaching a EC2 instance profile to it which contains the IAM role.
 # Policy
 + JSON document to define permissions.
 + Specify what actions are allowed or denied on which resources.